andreweick/eick.com/_posts-for-processing/2013/2013-07-22-report-on-joe-castelvetere.md

 slug: report-on-joe-castelvetere
 published: true
 ---
 Jasmine did a report on Joe at the end of last school year (she was in third grade).
-When she did the report it was less then a year since [his passing][1] and I can see in her eyes that she was still struggling with the loss.
+When she did the report it was less then a year since his passing and I can see in her eyes that she was still struggling with the loss.

 {% video 70708157 %}